open-traffic-generator/ixia-c/docs/licensing.md

 ## License Server

-Keysight uses a license server to manage floating or network shared licenses for its software products.
+In order to use capabilities of Elastic Network Generator that require a valid license, you need to deploy a Keysight License Server.
+Keysight uses the license server to manage floating or network shared licenses for its software products.
 The license server enables licenses to float and not be tied to a specific Elastic Network Generator instance.
 The Elastic Network Generator controllers must be able to reach the License server.

-In order to use capabilities of Elastic Network Generator that require a valid license, you need to deploy a Keysight License Server.
-The License Server is a virtual machine and it is distributed as OVA and QCOW2 images (you only need one of them depending on your hypervisor).
+The license server is a virtual machine and it is distributed as OVA and QCOW2 images (you only need one of them depending on your hypervisor).

 * [OVA image](https://storage.googleapis.com/kt-nas-images-cloud-ist/slum-4.2.0-208.ova), 5.8GB
 * [QCOW2 image](https://storage.googleapis.com/kt-nas-images-cloud-ist/slum-4.2.0-208.2.qcow2), 6GB